microsoft/WingtipTicketsSaaS-DbPerTenant/README.md

 2. Clone the repo to your local machine.
 Or Download and extract the repo to your local machine from a zip file.

 3. Run the *'Initialize-WingtipDeploymentWithAliases'* script.
 This script creates aliases for all tenants currently registered in the catalog and modifies the existing catalog to use these aliases.
 All other scripts in this repo operate under the assumption that tenant aliases are present.

+4. Run the demo scripts present in the 'Learning Modules' folder.

 More information about the sample app and the associated tutorials is here: [https://aka.ms/sqldbsaastutorial](https://aka.ms/sqldbsaastutorial)